×

 This approach reduces the uncertainty associated with the absence of technical documentation and makes it possible to generate a digital model of the component that can be used for manufacturing or for evaluating potential improvements to the original design.

 From this information a digital mesh is created that reproduces the geometry of the component.
 The data is then processed to generate a CAD model that represents the part and allows it to be used in design or manufacturing environments.
-This process, known as CAD modeling from a physical part, transforms an existing object into a digital model that can be used for engineering purposes.
+This process, known as CAD modeling from a physical part, transforms an existing object into a digital model suitable for engineering use.

 3D scanning is particularly useful for parts with complex geometries or surfaces that are difficult to measure using traditional methods.
-In addition, geometric digitalization can be complemented with dimensional analysis of parts to verify tolerances or detect deformation and wear in the original component.
+Geometric digitization can also be complemented with dimensional analysis to verify tolerances or detect deformation and wear present in the original component.

 Beyond geometry, the material of a component directly influences its performance in service.
-For this reason, material characterization of a part is a key step when attempting to replicate a component reliably.
+For this reason, material characterization is a key step when attempting to replicate a component reliably.

 In industrial environments, this type of analysis is often integrated within forensic engineering services, where materials, manufacturing processes and potential degradation mechanisms are studied to understand component behavior and ensure that the replicated part will deliver equivalent performance.